Rise-Vision/rise-rss/README.md

 Now in your browser, navigate to:

 ```
-localhost:8080/components/rise-rss/demo.html
+localhost:8080/components/rise-rss/demo/index.html
 ```

 Please note that the demo is purely for demonstrative purposes on how to set up the component.
-At this time, the standalone demo page will not work unless used within Rise Vision [Chrome App Player](https://github.com/Rise-Vision/player-chromeapp) or [Offline Player](https://github.com/Rise-Vision/offline-player).
+At this time, the standalone demo page will not work as the `rise-rss` component can only be used within Rise Vision [Offline Player](https://github.com/Rise-Vision/offline-player).

 ### Testing
 You can run the suite of tests either by command terminal or via a local web server using Polyserve.